zeljkofilipin/search/README.md

 Yahoo returned only one search result by default.
 5 search results per page appeared after scrolling.

 Baidu was all in Chinese.
 I could not find a way to switch the language.
+It also had a captcha.

 Yandex was reasonable easy to automate.